Santi Cazorla: Personal life

+Cazorla was born in a small village called Fonciello, in the parish of Lugo de Llanera, near Llanera, Asturias, 10 minutes outside Oviedo.
+He is the son of Jose Manuel Cazorla, an ambulance driver who died in 2007, also a lifelong fan of local club Real Oviedo.
+Cazorla's brother Nando was also a youth player and fan of Oviedo.

 Cazorla has three dogs, one of which is named Zlatan after the Swedish footballer.

 He has a son, Enzo, and a daughter, India; their names were tattooed on his forearms, which he would kiss after scoring goals, although the design on his left arm was ruined in 2017 when the skin was needed for use as a graft over his infected right heel.

 Cazorla's childhood footballing hero was Danish great Michael Laudrup.

 In November 2012, along with fellow Premier League stars Michu and Juan Mata, he bought shares in his former club Oviedo as they struggled to raise €2 million to stay afloat in Spain's third division.